Sharpsburg, Pennsylvania: James Sharp Landing

 The Linden Gymnasium/Sharpsburg Recreation Center originally served as the gymnasium for the local Young Mens Christian Association (YMCA), constructed in the late 1880s through the early 1890s.
 The Sharpsburg School District later purchased the gym and repurposed it for use by the Sharpsburg High School until the Sharpsburg School District merged with the Fox Chapel Area School District in 1970.
-The Fox Chapel Area School District sold the building to the Borough in 1982 and it is operated by the Sharpsburg Recreation Committee, who have a lease with the Borough to operate and manage the building.
+The Fox Chapel Area School District sold the building to the borough in 1982 and it is operated by the Sharpsburg Recreation Committee, who have a lease with the borough to operate and manage the building.
 The Linden Gym is home to the Sharpsburg Wolves and Junior Wolves, local club teams, and also host to the annual John "Tip" Veltri Basketball Tournament.

 Notable people

-Sharpsburg is the birthplace of or the home to several notable people, including:

 Guyasuta, Chief of the Seneca Indians.

-James Sharp, early settler and namesake of the Borough.

-Henry J. Heinz, founder of the H. J. Heinz Company.

-Jacob Covode, banker and financier of the H. J. Heinz Company.

 Hon.
-Frederick H. Collier, U.S. Army Colonel and President Judge of the Allegheny County Court of Common Pleas.
+Frederick H. Collier, Brevet Brigadier General U.S. Army, Allegheny County District Attorney, and President Judge of the Allegheny County Court of Common Pleas.

 Hon.
-John D. Shafer, Dean of the University of Pittsburgh School of Law and President Judge of the Allegheny County Court of Common Pleas.
+John D. Shafer, founding Dean of the Pitt Law School and President Judge of the Allegheny County Court of Common Pleas.

+Henry J. Heinz, founder of the H. J. Heinz Company.